fablabbcn/fablabbcn-legacy-web/_posts/news-post/more than honey.md

 type: blog
 teaserlatest: blog_loop_latest/morethanhoney/morethanhoneysmall.jpg
 teaserlist: blog_loop_latest/morethanhoney/morethanhoneysmall.jpg
-title: More than Honey
+title: More than Honey, B-Project
-meta: "5th-6th of May Sitges NEXT 2017 - Festival of Innovation in Communication.
-Tomas Diez, Co-founder Fab Lab Barcelona and Fab City Research Lab Director, presents .The Revolution of Digital Fabrication Technology: from consumers to co-producers."
+meta: "28th of May Needlab, in collaboration with Opensource Beehives, Fabcity Research Lab and with Think Peace-World will organize a fundraising event to build an apiary for the region to develop a sustainable community in Araku valley, Andhra Pradesh and India.
+Join us and adopt a Hive to initiate change!"
 author: Marco Sanalitro
 date: 16/05/2017
 category: news